 Risk Assessment Factor: Risk L/M/H/S What is the specific allegation/offences?
-Assess the risk based on the gravity of the allegations or offence Is the matter being dealt with by another professional agency e.g. Police This or Local Authority Safeguarding Officer? question does not need to be rated.
+Assess the risk based on the gravity of the allegations or offence Is the matter being dealt with by another professional agency e.g. Police or Local Authority Safeguarding Officer?
+This question does not need to be rated.
 If the matter is currently being dealt with by another agency, what is the current position of the investigation or intervention?
 This question does not need to be rated.
-How severe is the harm (threatened or inflicted) and are there any children and/or other vulnerable adults involved?
+How severe is the harm (threatened or inflicted) and are there any children and/or other susceptible adults involved?
 Assess severity of harm threatened or inflicted Is there evidence to suggest that the harm is likely to continue or escalate?
 Assess the risk based on the likelihood of the harm continuing or escalating Is there evidence to suggest that the harm was premeditated?
-Assess the likelihood of the harm involving premeditation Is there evidence to suggest that the harm was accompanied by sustained threats or coercion? theats of coercion: Annual the Khalibaad of the house involving the set of Assess the likelihood of the harm involving threats or coercion Is there a pattern of history for this type of behaviour?
-Assess the level of risk based on previous behaviour, frequency and severity Access the level of her bacca on provided boliavious, hoquellay and develity
+Assess the likelihood of the harm involving premeditation Is there evidence to suggest that the harm was accompanied by sustained threats or coercion?
+Assess the likelihood of the harm involving threats or coercion Is there a pattern of history for this type of behaviour?
+Assess the level of risk based on previous behaviour, frequency and severity

 What is the future risk of harm posed to the victim?
 What is the risk of harm posed to other children or adults?
 What is the likelihood of harm to the child or adults Have there been any previous concerns or complaints?
 Assess the level of risk based on previous history, frequency and seriousness of issues What has been the impact on the employee's health and wellbeing?
-What is the level of risk based on the employee's current health Is the employee receiving any medical support?
+What is the lovel of risk based on the employee's surrent health What is the level of risk based on the employee's current health Is the employee receiving any medical support?
 If not, is this intended?
 Assess the level of risk incurred from medication or existing treatment plan